Diana Shnaider: Junior career

-Career
+Professional

+2022: First WTA 125 title

+Shnaider won her first WTA 125 title at the Montevideo Open, defeating Léolia Jeanjean in straight sets in the final.

+2023: Major debut, WTA Tour final, top 60

-Shnaider made her Grand Slam debut at the 2023 Australian Open after qualifying into the main draw.
-She defeated Kristína Kučová, who was using a protected ranking for her first major win, before losing in the second round to No. 6 seed Maria Sakkari.
+Shnaider made her Grand Slam tournament debut at the 2023 Australian Open, after qualifying into the main draw.
+She defeated Kristína Kučová for her first win at a major, before losing in the second round to sixth seed Maria Sakkari.
 As a result, she reached the top 100, at world No. 94, on 30 January 2023.